abazeem/Intellisense/README.md

 This is a basic JAVA web application which implements intellisense using the data structure trie.

-The jsp file along with html and css files are placed in the The JAVA files are placed in the src folder
+The jsp file along with html and css files are placed in the WebContent folder The JAVA files are placed in the src folder
-Moreover, the application UI screenshot is placed in the project folder
+Moreover, the application UI screenshot is attached to the project folder

 Here are the steps to setup code: